Estimating Dynamic Marginal Policy Effects under Sequential Unconfoundedness: Doubly Robust Estimation

-Thus ASRW starts from the direct plug-in estimator and adds one weighted cumulative-reward residual at each stage.
-And both basic estimators appear as special cases of this form: setting $\widehat H_t\equiv 0$ recovers the direct estimator, while setting $\widehat q_t\equiv 0$ recovers SRW.
-In practice, we implement \eqref{eq:ASRW_global_def_OS} via cross-fitting so that each scored trajectory is evaluated using nuisance estimates trained on separate folds.
-The full construction is summarized in Algorithm~\ref{alg:asrw_crossfit}.
+Thus ASRW starts from the direct plug-in estimator and adds one weighted cumulative-outcome residual at each stage.
+The two basic estimators appear as special cases: setting $\widehat H_t\equiv0$ recovers the direct estimator, while setting $\widehat q_t\equiv0$ recovers SRW.
+In practice, we implement \eqref{eq:ASRW_global_def_OS} with cross-fitting so that each scored trajectory is evaluated using nuisance estimates trained on separate folds.
+The construction is summarized in Algorithm~\ref{alg:asrw_crossfit}.

 With this cross-fitted construction in place, write $(\widehat q_t,\widehat H_t)$ for the out-of-fold nuisance pair used to score a generic trajectory.
 Equivalently, one may view the nuisance functions as having been estimated on an auxiliary training sample and then evaluated on an independent scoring trajectory.
 Applying Lemma~\ref{Lem:mixed_bias} fold by fold with $q=\widehat q_t$ and $H=\widehat H_t$, and then averaging over folds gives